W. A. C. Bennett Dam: Local residents

 When the government, controlled by the Social Credit Party of British Columbia, dammed the Peace River to generate hydroelectricity it had already set into motion a series of social changes in the surrounding communities.
 These social changes had positive effects for workers who flocked to the area to secure jobs and economic opportunities unavailable elsewhere.
 It also had negative effects for residents who lived in the surrounding areas prior to the dam's construction.
 British Columbia Premier W. A. C. Bennett saw growing communities when he envisioned the damming of the Peace River in 1952.
 In 1964, his vision would be validated as a result of the "instant town" of Mackenzie, where thousands of individuals would find employment with BC Forest Products.
 The company spent $60 million on a "forestry complex" to process timber resulting from clearing land for the construction of the dam.
-For residents who had lived in the surrounding areas prior to the dams planned construction, development caused many to be pushed off homesteads for small monetary settlements.
+For residents who had lived in the surrounding areas prior to the dam's planned construction, development caused many to be pushed off homesteads for small monetary settlements.
 One resident who owned a thousand acres of land, much of which was used for farming, was offered only twenty-eight thousand dollars by BC Hydro to secure the property.
 However, for local residents of Anglo ethnicity, full-time waged work was more easily accessible due to the employment opportunities produced directly and indirectly by the damming project.